aliciabarczak/Next.js-Notes1/README.md

  - You can further see the output of the build command in the .next folder.
 In the server subfolder you should have all of the html files which have been generated at build time.
  - npm start - This will start the production ready page with a node.js server locally.

+## Hosting implications
+- none as does not run on the server which serves the application but rather a local node.js sever (created by Next) which builds the app on your machine when you execute npm run build.
+The static files are then hosted so no special node.js server hosting capability is required.

  # Incremental Static Generation